MunHoe000/born2beroot/README.md

    The scheduled tasks are structured as `[minute] [hour] [day_of_month] [month] [day_of_week] [command_to_run]`<br/>
    E.g. `*/10 * * * * /usr/local/bin/monitoring.sh` for it to run every 10 mins
 5. By default, cron job cannot run in second interval (fastest is once a minute).
 To bypass that limiation and have cron job to run in seconds interval, make cron job with the same cron job but the second one delayed by a certain interval. <br/>
-    E.g. to run monitoring.sh at 20 second interval,
+    E.g. to run monitoring.sh at 20 seconds interval,
     ```
     a. * * * * * bash /usr/local/bin/monitoring.s
        (at the first minute)